bitovi/academy/src/dom/3-traversing-elements.md

-@page dom-jquery-training/traversing-elements Traversing Elements
+@page learn-dom-jquery/traversing-elements Traversing Elements
-@parent dom-jquery-training 3
+@parent learn-dom-jquery 3
 @description Learn how to move from one element to the next and a bit of meta programming.